t-kandasami/tp/docs/UserGuide.md

 - Matching for course keywords is case-insensitive and uses substring matching.
 - Session indices printed are relative to the course's session list (useful when editing/deleting by index).
 - If no matches are found, a clear empty-filter message is shown (e.g. `No sessions found for MA1511 on 23 Oct 2025`).
+- Future dates are not allowed for the date parameter; the command will reject dates after today and show an informative error message.

 ### Reset hours for a course